 Linode uses the same custom Linux kernel across all Linux distributions.
-Unfortunately, this means that for example Fedora is no longer Fedora.
+Unfortunately, this means that for example, Fedora is no longer Fedora.
 Fedora ships with Security Enhanced Linux (SELinux) enabled by default in the kernel.
-Linode haven’t turned SELinux off in the system settings, but they have removed it from the kernel so that it is no longer in effect and might confuse the SELinux state.
+Linode hasn’t turned SELinux off in the system settings, but they’ve removed it from the kernel so that it’s no longer in effect and might confuse the SELinux state.

 What is the purpose of a server, but to be available to the internet community?
-Preferably at a favourable speed regardless of the visitors geographical location.
+Preferably at a favorable speed regardless of the visitor’s geographical location.

 Linode has on average a 20 ms faster DNS response time than both DigitalOcean and my current domain registrar, according to data from SolveDNS on DigitalOcean, Linode, and Uniregistry.
 I kept using my registrar’s DNS service when I was with Digital Ocean, as there didn’t appear to be any reason for changing it.
 As Linode is offering both increased speeds and reliability, I decided to make the move to using Linode for DNS services as well.
 Linode doesn’t offer DNSSEC, but none of the other two had that either and I guess I can’t expect everything.